-The Social Sciences are a group of related disciplines which use scientific methods to study human behavior, in individuals, in groups, and in cultural and political institutions.
+The social sciences use scientific methods to study human behavior in individuals, in groups and in cultural and political institutions.
 In addition to our outstanding faculty and our low student-to-faculty ratio, our program allows students to explore a variety of the social sciences while concentrating in one field.
 Stevens Institute of Technology also offers a wide range of interdisciplinary options to students both within the College of Arts and Letters and throughout the institute.
 This interdisciplinary focus allows students to study the political, sociological, and psychological impact of technology, engineering, and science upon society.

 The specific fields included in the Stevens Institute of Technology program in social science include psychology, sociology, and political science.